 By agreeing to the Terms you authorise us to undertake verification checks as we may require ourselves or may be required by third parties (including, regulatory bodies) to confirm your identity and contact details and to prevent money laundering and terrorist financing and in order to verify if you are subject to a sanctions regime (the "Checks").

-The identity of the player will be verified on cumulative withdrawals of €2,300
+The identity of the player will be verified on cumulative withdrawals of €2,300.

 In certain circumstances we may have to contact you and ask you to provide further information to us directly in order to complete the Checks.
 If you do not or cannot provide us with such information then we may suspend your Account until you have provided us with such information or permanently close your Account.
 Additionally, you will have to provide identification whenever you make a withdrawal of funds amounting to Two Thousand Three Hundred Euros (EUR 2,300) or more.

-If we are unable to confirm that you are the Legal Age then we may suspend your Account.
+If we are unable to confirm that you are of Legal Age then we may suspend your Account.
 If you are proven to have been under that age at the time you made any gambling or gaming transactions, then:

 Your Account will be closed;